CONCORD -- The committee pushing to convert Clayton Valley High to a charter school does not want to take no for an answer.

 After the Mt.
 Diablo school board unanimously agreed Tuesday to approve the charter only if numerous conditions are met by February, committee members said Wednesday they want the district to reconsider.

 "We were extremely disappointed in a meeting that appeared to have a preordained outcome from the outset," the committee said in a written statement.
-"Despite overwhelming community, teacher and staff support -- as well as a charter petition that is based on tried, tested and true successful charter high schools in the state -- the school board effectively denied the petition by stating
+"Despite overwhelming community, teacher and staff support -- as well as a charter petition that is based on tried, tested and true successful charter high schools in the state -- the school board effectively denied the petition by stating it was approving with conditions."

 The committee called the conditions "subjective, unrealistic, and in some places illegal."
 Based on this interpretation, the group says trustees' decision is a de facto denial of the petition.